 The Hague is easily reachable by train from other Dutch cities such as Amsterdam, Rotterdam or Utrecht and therefore it makes a perfect day trip from wherever you’re staying in the Netherlands.
-If you have at least half a day or a day, below are my suggestions on what you can see and do in The Hague.
+Read below about what you can see and do if you have one day in The Hague.

 Assuming that you will be arriving by train to the ‘Den Haag Centraal’ station, let’s start the walk from there.

 From the central station walk towards Grote Marktstraat – big shopping street in The Hague.
-I don’t usually do much shopping when travelling and don’t recommend shopping as something to do when you are visiting a new destination, but Grote Markstraat is a different case.
+I don’t usually do much shopping when travelling and don’t often recommend shopping as something to do when you are visiting a new destination, but Grote Markstraat is a different case.
 Grote Marktstraat is a pedestrian only street and here you will not only satisfy your shopping needs, but will also see some artistically designed benches, buildings and modern art statues.
-Nice to start your walk to the city.
+It’s a nice place to start your walk in The Hague.